decentralized-identity/sidetree/lib/bitcoin/README.md

   "port": 3002
 }
 ```

+> Note: 18332 is the RPC port for bitcoin testnet.
+If you are running on mainnet, the port should be 8332.

 If you are on mainnet or already have a bitcoin testnet private key, please put the
 [Wallet Import Format](https://en.bitcoin.it/wiki/Wallet_import_format)(WIF) string in the `bitcoinWalletImportString`